rsgeek/trinus-unofficial-beginners-guide/README.markdown

 This will go over the various styles/layout that are used throughout the Guide so that all contributions stay with the same format and it keeps a uniform look and feel.

+### Text / Layout

-> Until this section is completed, just copy the same style as the rest of the guide.
+Just copy the same style as the rest of the guide.
 It should cover all styles needed in any future updates.
-The Images section was completed right away so that they are in the right format and size.
-Here's a [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help with syntax.
+Here's a [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help with syntax that may not have been used yet in this guide.

-### Text

-**...comming soon**

-### Layout

-**...comming soon**

 ### Images